A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

-Let $k'$ be the number of distinct products with positive inventory in $\vecc$, and let $\{j_1, \dots j_{k'}\}$ denote this set of products, with $j_1\leq \dots \leq j_{k'}$.
-For each $T$, $\matc^{OPT,T}+\matc^T$ can be expressed as the following \emph{interleaved partitions}:
+Let $\kappa$ be the number of distinct products with positive inventory in $\vecc$, and let $\{j_1, \cdots j_{\kappa}\}$ denote this set of products, with $j_1\leq \cdots \leq j_{\kappa}$.
+For each $T$, $\matc^{\operatorname{OPT},T}+\matc^T$ can be expressed as the following \emph{interleaved partitions}:

-Here the definition of \emph{interleaved partitions} and the notations are consistent with the proof for deterministic $T$.
-The only difference is that now we consider an interleaved partition for each $T$.
-Note that the total inventory of each product in each inventory vector in the partition is the same across all $T$, and only the inventory allocation is different.
-Due to the SO property of $\hat{f}$, we have the following result from Corollary 3 :
+Here, as in the deterministic case, $\matc^{\operatorname{OPT},T}_{l}$ represents the $l$-th partition of the optimal solution, and $\matc^T_{\cdot j_l}$ represents the allocation of product $j_l$ in our solution.
+While we now have a partition for each value of $T$, the key property is that the total inventory of each product remains constant across all $T$ - only the allocation among customer types varies.
+We define the cumulative allocation up to partition $l$ as $\matc^T(l)= \sum_{j=1}^{j_l} \matc^T_{\cdot j}$.
+Due to the SO property of $\hat{f}$, for any $T$, we have the following result from Corollary 3 in \cite{sof}:

 Taking the expectation over $T$, we obtain the following: